 - Grease the cake tin with margarine and line with baking paper.[For this bake do try and use a 6 inch cake tin as the size is important to achieve the good rise.
 We picked up an inexpensive cake tin from our local hardware store for just a couple of pound -£2.50 to be exact!
 It was the Wham brand]

-- Add the margarine and sugar to a mixing bowl and cream together using the electric hand whisk, or an alternative such as a hand whisk or a mixing spoon, and beat until combined.
-This will take about 1 minute using the electric whisk and longer using the alternatives.170 grams vegan margarine, 140 grams caster sugar
+- Add the margarine and sugar to a mixing bowl and cream together using the electric hand whisk, or an alternative such as a hand whisk or a mixing spoon, and mix until well combined.
+This will take about 1 minute using the electric whisk and longer using the alternatives.170 grams margarine, 140 grams caster sugar

 - Sift the flour and baking powder into a separate bowl and add the ground rice and salt.
-Stir everything together.142 grams self-raising flour, 85 grams ground rice, ⅛ teaspoon salt
+Stir everything together.142 grams self-raising flour, 85 grams ground rice, ⅛ teaspoon salt, 1 teaspoon baking powder

 - Next add about a third of the flour mixture to the mixing bowl with the creamed margarine and stir it in.
 Next add a third of the milk mixture and stir.
 Repeat two more times until the flour mixture and the liquid mixture are all mixed through the creamed margarine.
 If the mixture decides to split don't fret as the cake will bake fine.